Robust Confidence Intervals for Meta-Regression with Interaction Effects: Introduction

 \section{Introduction}

-The aim of a meta-analysis is to synthesize the results of multiple studies regarding the same research question.
+Meta-analysis is a statistical technique that combines the results of multiple studies to arrive at a single, more precise estimate of the effect size of a particular intervention or treatment.
+It aims to provide a comprehensive and quantitative summary of the available evidence on a particular topic, taking into account the heterogeneity of the studies and the sample sizes.
+By pooling the data from multiple studies, meta-analysis can increase the statistical power and accuracy of the results, and provide a more robust understanding of the effects of an intervention.
+Such statistical techniques are routinely applied in different areas of research, such as biology, medicine or psychology.
+In meta-regression, study-level covariates or moderators, which may influence the observed outcome in the respective study, are accounted for.
 A meta-regression combines the advantages of a linear regression model and a meta-analysis.
 On the one hand information from different studies is taken into account.
 On the other hand one is able to test not only for an overall effect, which is the case for most meta analyses, but also on effects of relevant study characteristics.
-The characteristics are used as covariates and often called moderators.
+The characteristics are used as study-level covariates and often called moderators.
 In contrast to a usual regression model, the mixed-effects model assumes that the estimated treatment effect is influenced by two different types of uncertainty: First, the estimated effect of a single study is assumed to be different from the studies' true effect by a random error.
 Second, the analyzed studies are assumed to have different true effects caused by differences between the studies, the so called between-study heterogeneity.
 Therefore, the treatment effects of the studies differ from the treatment effect for the entire population.
-It is important to account for this additional variation when confidence intervals of moderators are calculated \parencite{raudenbush2009}.
+It is important to account for this additional variation when confidence intervals of moderators are calculated \citep{raudenbush2009analyzing}.